Lycoris is a genus of about20 species of perennials in the family Amaryllidaceae, native to Eastern Asia, mainly China and Japan.

-The genus name is given in honor of the Roman actress and mistress of Mark Antony (~50BC).
+The genus was named after the Roman actress and mistress of Mark Antony, Lycoris.

 The plants are often called Spider Lilies because of their shape.